program-owl/vkhealth/README.md

 # vkhealth
-Module that shows the health of VKontakte platphorm.
+Module that shows the health of VKontakte platform.